ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 **Important considerations:**

-* In this example, the VPN server and client certificates are signed by the same CA, so you need to only upload the VPN server certificate.
+* In this example, the VPN server and client certificates are signed by the same CA, so you need to upload only the VPN server certificate.
 You must also use the certificate as a VPN server certificate and authenticate the VPN client.
-If your VPN server and client certificate are signed by different CAs, you must upload them respectively.
+If your VPN server and client certificate are signed by different CAs, you must upload them separately.
 * If you updated the certificate in Secrets Manager, the VPN server is not aware of the certificate update.
 You must reimport the certificate with a different CRN, then update the VPN server with the new certificate CRN.
-* If the certificate is used as the VPN server certificate, you must upload the **Certificate file**, **Private key file** and **Intermediate certificate file**.
+* If the certificate is used as the VPN server certificate, you must upload the **Certificate file**, **Private key file**, and **Intermediate certificate file**.
 If the certificate is used as the VPN client certificate to authenticate the client, you must upload the **Certificate file** and **Intermediate certificate file**.

    You can use a CA chain to bundle the certificates (Intermediate CA 1, Intermediate CA 2, and root CA) into a single file and upload to the intermediate certificate file.
    {: note}

-### Ordering a public certificate using Secrets Manager
+### Ordering a public certificate by using Secrets Manager
 {: #order-certificate}

 You can use {{site.data.keyword.secrets-manager_full}} to order a public SSL/TLS certificate as the VPN server certificate.
 Because the public CA root certificate is not stored in {{site.data.keyword.secrets-manager_full}}, {{site.data.keyword.secrets-manager_full}} stores only the intermediate certificates.
 You need the root certificates from Let's Encrypt, saved as a `.pem` file.
 The two files that you require are located in [https://letsencrypt.org/certs/lets-encrypt-r3.pem](https://letsencrypt.org/certs/lets-encrypt-r3.pem){: external} and [https://letsencrypt.org/certs/isrgrootx1.pem](https://letsencrypt.org/certs/isrgrootx1.pem){: external}.
 These files were concatenated for your convenience; however, for security reasons, it is recommended that you download and concatenate your own root certificate into a file.
 Also, when you download and update the VPN client profile, use this root certificate to replace the `<ca>` section in the client profile.